Image SEO Best Practices in WordPress

 • Upload the image to WordPress.

-• Add alt text in the “Alternative Text” text area shown below.
+• Add alt text in the “Alternative Text” text area/field as shown below.

 Alt text input field